-The Scheme is available from 23 March and is available via all major banks.
+The scheme is available via all major banks.
 There are 40 accredited providers in all.

 Large Business Interruption Loan Scheme

-On Friday 3 April, the Treasury announced the introduction of a new Coronavirus Large Business Interruption Loan Scheme (CLBILS).
-This provides a government guarantee of 80% to enable loans of up to £25m for firms with an annual turnover of between £45m and £500m.
+The new Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides a government guarantee of 80% to enable loans of up to £25m for firms with an annual turnover of between £45m and £500m.

 You can find further information on the CLBIL scheme.

 Under the new Covid-19 Corporate Financing Facility, the Bank of England will buy short term debt from larger companies.

 You can find more information from the Bank of England.

 All businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.